Georgi Belousov

-Georgi Belousov (born December 26, 1990) is a Russian professional ice hockey player currently with Avtomobilist Yekaterinburg in the Kontinental Hockey League (KHL).
+Georgi Belousov (born December 26, 1990) is a Russian professional ice hockey player who is currently an unrestricted free agent.
+He most recently played under contract with HC Sibir Novosibirsk in the Kontinental Hockey League (KHL).

 Belousov previously played with HC Vityaz Podolsk of the KHL during the 2012–13 season.
 On June 16, 2014, Belousov signed an initial try-out contract with Lada Togliatti, before he was given a two-year contract on August 21, 2014.

+Entering his 15th year in the KHL in the 2023–24 season, Belousov belatedly joined Sibir Novosibirsk on a one-year contract on 15 September 2023.